JiaChengOng96/Coder_Academy_Project_3/documentation/network_security_plan.md

 - Android 8.0 have few vulnerabilities such as android 8.0 system privilege escalation(cve-2017-13209) which would perform privilege escalated within the android phone.
 There is current no further android version update for samsung s8 and version 8.0 is current latest which later version is to be announce.

 iphone 7 support up to ios 10 and apple time machine - KRACK wifi vulnerabililty
 - There are many vulnerability evovle around ios 10.
-If the phone is updated upto 10.3.3, one of the high severity vulnerabilities is wifi vulnberability where hacker can break someone iphone when the iphone user is search for wifi and is within the range of hacker without the need of user credential or apple id.
+If the phone is updated upto 10.3.3, one of the high severity vulnerabilities is wifi vulnberability where hacker can intercept someone traffic that is not encrypted when the iphone user is search for wifi and is within the range of hacker without the need of user credential or apple id.
 Apple still provide support for iphone 7 however iphone would not be compatible to update to later than ios 10.

 TP-LINK AC750
 - Device model CISCO version reach end of life support.
 Vulnerability found is that if user have authenticated local access, it would run arbitary code execution or cause denial of services